unikraft/ide-vscode/README.md

 # Project deploying

-The command `Unikraft: Deploy` from the command palette deploys a project on the KraftCloud platform.
+The command `Unikraft: Deploy to KraftCloud` from the command palette deploys a project on the KraftCloud platform.

 ![Deploying project](https://github.com/unikraft/ide-vscode/blob/main/media/deploying.gif)